darcamo/pyphysim/docs/hand_written/speedup.rst

 to compile all the Cython extensions.

-In order to describe how the Cython extensions are implemented in PyPhysim lets use the :func:`.count_bits` function in the :mod:`util.misc` module as an example.
+In order to describe how the Cython extensions are implemented in PyPhysim lets use the `count_bits` function in the :mod:`.util.misc` module as an example.
 We want to make it faster by re-implementing it in Cython.

-First the :func:`.count_bits` function was implemented in pure python in :mod:`util.misc` and properly tested in the util_package_test.py file along the other functions in :mod:`util.misc`.
+First the `.count_bits` function was implemented in pure python in :mod:`.util.misc` and properly tested in the util_package_test.py file along the other functions in :mod:`.util.misc`.

-After that the file `misc_c.pyx` was created, which contains the implementation of :func:`.count_bits` in Cython.
-Note that the name is equal to the name of the module where the :func:`.count_bits` function originally lives with an added `_c` and the `pyx` extension.
-The re-implementation in Cython of any function in :mod:`util.misc` should be in `misc_c.pyx`.
+After that the file `misc_c.pyx` was created, which contains the implementation of `.count_bits` in Cython.
+Note that the name is equal to the name of the module where the `.count_bits` function originally lives with an added `_c` and the `pyx` extension.
+The re-implementation in Cython of any function in :mod:`.util.misc` should be in `misc_c.pyx`.

 Then setup.py should be modified to create an extension from the